Scrum Board

 • Retrospective Board: Often used alongside Scrum to analyze the sprint: "Start, Stop, Continue."

-An online Scrum Board is essential for hybrid or distributed teams (Remote Work).
-Unlike a physical board in an office, everyone can access it from anywhere.
-Additionally, digital sticky notes never fall off the wall, and you can attach digital assets like PDFs, design drafts, or links directly to the tasks.
+An online scrum board is ideal for hybrid or distributed teams working remotely.
+Unlike a physical board in the office, everyone can access it from anywhere.
+In addition, no sticky notes get lost, and you can attach digital assets such as PDFs, design drafts or links directly to the tasks.
 The history of tasks is also preserved digitally.

-Swimlanes are horizontal divisions on the board used to structure tasks further.
-You can use swimlanes to separate tasks by different teams, priorities (e.g., a "Fast Lane" for critical bugs), or topic areas, while the vertical columns continue to show the status.
+Swimlanes are horizontal subdivisions of the board used to further structure tasks.
+You can use them, for example, to separate tasks by different teams, priorities (e.g. a "Fast Lane" for critical bugs) or topic areas, while the vertical columns continue to show the status (To Do, Doing, Done).

-The Scrum Board should always reflect the current reality.
-Ideally, it is updated at least once a day during the Daily Scrum (Stand-up meeting).
-When a team member starts or finishes a task, the card should be moved immediately so everyone else can see what is being worked on and where bottlenecks might be forming.
+The scrum board should always reflect the current state of reality.
+Ideally, it is updated at least once a day at the Daily Scrum (stand-up meeting).
+When a team member starts or completes a task, the card should be moved immediately so that everyone can see what is currently being worked on and where potential bottlenecks may arise.

-Tasks that are not "Done" move back into the Product Backlog.
-There, they are re-prioritized and scheduled for a future sprint
+Tasks that are not "Done" go back into the product backlog, where they are re-prioritized and scheduled for the next sprint.